exploring self-realization, sacred personhood, and full humanity

 facing life with eyes wide open

-But the spiritual man, Kierkegaard says, faces life with eyes wide open – even though this increases his “dread.”
+But the spiritual man, says Kierkegaard, faces life with eyes wide open – even though this increases his “dread.”
 Instead of hiding, he or she allows an instruction by dread.
 This is why Jesus on the cross did not drink the sour wine when offered; he wanted a clear head to see reality, no matter what.

 the final maturity: the unlearning of repression